The Second Book in Outlander Series: Dragonfly in Amber

 Dragonfly in Amber

-In Outlander, Claire, a young married English nurse on vacation in Scotland after World War II, accidentally traveled back in time 200 years to 1743.
-There she took up with Highland Hottie Jamie, and developed her skills as a healer.
-Outlander ended with Claire pregnant, and Jamie insisting she go back to the future to save herself and her unborn child, since he thinks he is about to die in battle.
+In Outlander, Claire, a young married English nurse on vacation in Scotland after World War II, accidentally travels back 200 years to 1743.
+There, she takes up with Highland Hottie Jamie and develops her skills as a healer.
+Outlander ends with Claire pregnant, and Jamie insisting she go back to the future to save herself and her unborn child since he thinks he is about to die in battle.

 Dragonfly in Amber starts 20 years after Outlander ends.
 Claire is firmly in the 1960s and there’s no sign of Jaime.
 Nor is there any clue what happened to him.

-The third part comes back to the present with Claire wrapping up her narration, and then Claire, Brianna (her daughter), and Roger Wakefield (historian) trying to find out what happened to Jaime.
+The third part returns to the present, with Claire wrapping up her narration and then Claire, Brianna (her daughter), and Roger Wakefield (the historian) trying to find out what happened to Jaime.

 My Review